VINTAGE NAOMI CAMPBELL INTERVIEW ON OPRAH - 2010

-She's Black, With Chinese Ethnicity, Straight Hair And Full Lips: Supermodel Naomi Campbell's Transracial Beauty
+She's Black, With Chinese Ethnicity, Straight Hair & Full Lips: Fashion Model Naomi Campbell's Transracial Beauty

-SHE'S BEEN CALLED “the Black Bardot”, and the “African Marilyn”; she’s graced more covers than any other black model ever — 500 and counting — and along with Tyra Banks, she is the most successful of them, with reported earnings of £48 million.
+SHE'S BEEN CALLED “the Black Bardot”, and the “African Marilyn”; she’s graced more covers than any other black model ever — 500 and counting — and along with Tyra Banks, she is the most successful of them, with reported earnings of $29m (£20m).
 She is Naomi Campbell — diva, beauty icon and the world’s most recognised black woman, after Oprah and Michelle Obama.

-PARENTS ETHNICITY AND NATIONALITY She was born in Streatham, South London, on May 22, 1970.
-Her mother Valerie Morris is a Jamaican ex-dancer, and her father, also Jamaican, is of part-Chinese ethnicity.
+Campbell was born in Streatham, South London, on May 22, 1970.
+Her mother, 64-year-old Valerie Morris, is a Jamaican ex-dancer, and her father, also Jamaican, is of part-Chinese ethnicity.
 Campbell’s paternal Asian grandmother’s family name was Ming.
 She has never met her father, who left her mother when she was 19-years-old and four months pregnant.

-Campbell, aged 45, has appeared in fashion campaigns for Prada, Versace, Dolce & Gabbana, Marc Jacobs and Christian Dior to name a few — shares her part-Asian nationality and ethnicity with fellow supermodel Tyson Beckford, who was born in New York, but whose grandmother is also Chinese.
+Campbell, aged 45, has appeared in fashion campaigns for Prada, Versace, Dolce & Gabbana, Marc Jacobs and Christian Dior to name a few — shares her part-Asian parentage and ethnicity with fellow supermodel Tyson Beckford, who was born in New York, but whose grandmother is also Chinese.

-BEAUTY BIO Throughout her tenure as the world’s biggest black supermodel, Campbell has always combined black and white beauty styles, in a look I call transracial, as it crosses the aesthetics of both ethnicities.
+Throughout her tenure as the world’s biggest black supermodel, Campbell has always combined black and white beauty styles, in a transracial aesthetic, which crosses the visuals of both black and white.
 In Campbell’s case she juxtaposes straight hair and long-haired weaves with brown skin, or blonde hair with color contact lenses — all to meet the demands of her fashion clients.
-Unknown to some, her real eye color is actually brown.
+Unknown to some, Naomi's real eye color is actually brown.
 According to Google's search statistics, approximately 900 people per month Google the phrase, “Naomi Campbell eyes”.
 This year, everything about the world's most successful black fashion model is celebrated in a new limited edition super book of Campbell's best photographs, published by Taschen, complete with a super price of $1,750 (£2,500).

 While Campbell’s transracialism has been a major component within her success within the fashion industry, it has come at a price.
 Just as white women who desire brown risk the dangers of sun-tanning, so Campbell risks permanent hair damage from the excessive wearing of long-haired weaves and extensions, which can cause traction alopecia — a condition in which hair is pulled from its follicles by the sheer weight of the weave it supports, creating bald patches.

-Nevertheless, this is a price that Campbell and, many other modern women of all ethnicities, seem prepared to pay on the road to success.
+Nevertheless, this is a price that Campbell and, many other fashion models and actresses of all ethnicities, are prepared to pay on the rocky road to success.

-MOTHER AND DAUGHTER: Above; A young Naomi Campbell with her Jamaican mother Valerie Morris.
-Below; Naomi Campbell shares part of her nationality and ethnicity with fellow black model Tyson Beckford, whose grandmother is Chinese.
+THEN & NOW: Naomi Campbell with her Jamaican mother Valerie Morris, now 64 years old.
+Campbell shares part of her nationality and ethnicity with fellow black model Tyson Beckford, whose grandmother is Chinese.
 COVER GIRL MOMENTS: Two of Naomi Campbell's most memorable covers, for the April 1987 edition of ''Taxi', and the October 2010 edition of 'Interview'.

 *NAOMI CAMPBELL FACTS ACCORDING TO GOOGLE SEARCH